surveysolutions/docs/content/headquarters/config/support-packages/index.md

 +++
-title = "Tablet information packages" keywords = ["configuration", "troubleshoot", "tablet", "support package"] date = 2021-03-17 aliases = []
+title = "Support packages"
+keywords = ["configuration", "troubleshoot", "tablet", "support package", "tablet information package"] date = 2021-03-17 aliases = []
 +++

+***Support packages*** are also known as *tablet information packages*.
+These terms are used interchangeably in this documentation.

 Survey Solutions contains a built-in mechanism for collecting the data from tablets and transmitting it to the HQ server.
 This helps to investigate the